 White label example – no OG tags edited on your site:

-This is how your post will look using our white label option ‘as is’ – you can see the URL on the post looks good, but there is no image.
+Below is how your post will look using our white label option ‘as is’.
+As you can see the URL on the post looks good, but there is no image.

 White label example – with OG tags edited: